sovity/edc-ce/docs/getting-started/documentation/faq.md

 To ensure that updates, such as a new URL, are recognized by the Consumer, one of the following must happen:
 - The EDR must be renegotiated by the Consumer.
 - The EDR must expire, triggering a new negotiation or refresh process.

+### Why Do 504 Timeout Errors Occur?

+504 errors happen when a service request times out, often due to delayed responses from APIs or backend systems.

+**Common Causes & Solutions:**
+- **API Pagination**: Many APIs, including EDC Catalog and DTR APIs can be used with pagination to avoid timeouts, e.g. limit & cursor query-parameters for the DTR.
+- **Third-Party or Backend Services**: Some responses depend on external APIs the EDC or other Services, which may be slow or unresponsive leading a to a timeout in the EDC which then gets returned to you.